michael-bey/blog/_posts/2014-01-08-android-downloader-10-has-been-released.md

 ---
 layout: post
-title: "android downloader 1.0 has been released."
+title: "android downloader 1.0 has been released"
-description: "android downloader 1.0 has been released."
+description: "android downloader 1.0 has been released"
 category: android
 tags: [android, library]
 ---